trpt/p/README.md

 shares some code from passmenu and possibly other scripts :)

 # Config and encrypt existing database
 You can find and edit config variables insdie the script.
 Basically you only need to edit PASSWORD_STORE_KEY variable if other settings were default ones.
 Other config entries are self-explanatory I hope.
-You can name this script whatewer you want and it is probably a good idea to put in PATH.
+You can name this script whatever you want and it is probably a good idea to put in PATH.

 Then you should create encrypted pass DB with command
 `p encdb`